andybrodie/xml2csv/README.md

 # xml2csv
-Copyright 2014-2015 Locima Ltd. (e-mail: `enquiries (at) locima.com` or website: www.locima.com) Licensed under the Microsoft Public License (http://www.microsoft.com/en-us/openness/licenses.aspx)

 This is a command line utility and library to convert XML files to CSV files, according to a configuration provided by the user.

 This software is maintained on Github at http://www.github.com/andybrodie/xml2csv.

-xml2csv relies on the following third party software, each with it's own separate license.
+xml2csv relies on the following third party software, each with it's own separate license:

 Apache Commons CLI (http://commons.apache.org/proper/commons-cli/)
         Licensed under the Apache License Version 2.0 (http://www.apache.org/licenses/)